 - 1. If your computer is already on when you start this procedure, shut down the operating system and turn off the computer. - 2.
-Turn on the computer and look for the following prompt on the logo screen: (To interrupt normal startup, press Enter)
+Press and hold the F1 key then turn on the computer.
+When you hear the multiple beeps, release the F1 key.